NetaDAOAcademy/CoiningReason/readme.md

 * Richard Boothby, "Other Paths, Other Gods," from _Embracing the Void: Rethinking the Origin of the Sacred_

+**Session 8.
+The Meaning of Life**

+* Jacob Needleman, "The Indefinable Something that Enters into Everything," from _Money and the Meaning of Life_

 </details><br>

 ### Unit X: Miscellany